 Setting Up Your Winback Flow

-If you have an ecommerce integration, a Winback flow is autopopulated in your account.
-You can use this flow, or delete it if you prefer to use one of the default Winback flows from the Flow Library.
-These flows include a standard Winback flow consisting of two emails and time delays of 75 and 15 days.
-The other default Winback flow, shown below, is the same except that there’s A/B testing for the initial time delay.
+If you have an ecommerce integration, a winback flow is autopopulated in your account.
+You can use this flow, or delete it if you prefer to use one of the default winback flows from the Flow Library.

 A popup window will appear where you can name your flow and select any tags you want it to have.
 When you’re ready, select Create Flow.

-For the Flow Trigger, click Metric > Placed Order.
-Add the Flow Filter Placed Order zero times since starting this flow.
-Drag in your initial Time Delay and set it to be a little longer than your business's average buying cycle to give your customers some leeway time.
+For the flow trigger, click Metric > Placed Order.
+Add a flow filter that details Placed Order zero times since starting this flow.
+Drag in your initial time delay and set it to be a little longer than your business's average buying cycle to give your customers some leeway time.

 Creating Winback Content

 Winback flow emails encourage lapsed customers to re-engage with your brand.
 Offering discounts is one way to accomplish this, but the copy of the emails should also strike the right tone and provide the right content.

 - Let customers know you noticed they left